bdureau/MotorTestStand/README.md

 <img src="/board images/TestStand.jpg" width="49%">

 Note that I you are not a developper you can flash your board with this firmware using the Android app that you have installed from the App Store

+# Compiling the code
+The firmware runs on different board and can be compiled for ATMega 328, STM32 or ESP32 To compile it for a specific board you need to edit the config.h file and select the appropriate board using compilation directives
+Only uncomment one of those:

+for ATMega328

+#define TESTSTAND

+for STM32

+#define TESTSTANDSTM32

+or

+#define TESTSTANDSTM32V2

+for ESP32

+#define TESTSTANDESP32